Agent.xpu: Efficient Scheduling of Agentic LLM Workloads on Heterogeneous SoC: Design

+\minisection{\circled{1} Slack Identification.} The scheduler detects two forms of slack during reactive-proactive coexistence: 1) \textit{Compute slack}, arising from idle accelerator resources.
+Proactive prefill can overlap with the decode pipeline whenever no reactive prefill is pending.
+2) \textit{Bandwidth slack}, during memory-bound decode stage.
+Proactive requests can be co-batched with reactive ones under elaborate batching rules that bound the additional latency seen by reactive tasks, as \circled{2}.

+\minisection{\circled{2} Adaptive Decode Batching.} \sys implements \textit{reactive-first} batching~(Algorithm~\ref{alg:adaptive_batch}) to govern the admission of proactive tasks into the next decode iteration.
+Since decode latency scales with both batch size and sequence length, blind mixing of requests can violate reactive latency targets.
+The scheduler updates the decode batch $\mathcal{B}_{dec}$ by unconditionally admitting all surviving and newly arrived reactive requests.
+Proactive requests are then opportunistically piggybacked into the remaining slots up to a threshold $B_{cap}$~(set as 3).
+Crucially, when the candidate set exceeds capacity, \sys evicts ``bottleneck'' proactive requests with the longest sequence lengths to preserve TPOT of the entire batch.

-\minisection{Starvation Prevention.} While reactive tasks receive priority, the scheduler implements aging mechanisms to prevent indefinite postponement of proactive tasks.
-Proactive tasks that exceed a threshold age are promoted to prevent starvation.
-Instead of pausing reactive execution, the scheduler reallocates the iGPU to proactive prefill, and keeps reactive prefill solely on NPU.
-The decode of proactive and reactive tasks can be seamlessly batched without incurring performance penalties.
+\minisection{\circled{3} Starvation Prevention.} While reactive requests receive priority, the scheduler implements aging mechanisms to prevent indefinite postponement of proactive requests.
+Proactive requests that exceed a threshold age are promoted to prevent starvation.
+They obtain two privileges without suspending reactive execution: 1) the scheduler reallocates iGPU to manage the overdue proactive prefill, while retaining reactive prefill (except MHA) solely on NPU, and 2) after prefill, the aged request can immediately join the decode batch, bypassing the batch size cap for a reactive-first batch.

-\minisection{Dynamic Load Balancing.} The elastic kernel design enables runtime migration between NPU and iGPU based on current accelerator utilization, memory pressure differential, and queued workload characteristics.
-For instance, when the NPU is saturated with prefill operations but the iGPU has spare capacity, elastic token-level kernels can be redirected to the iGPU despite the original mapping preference.

-\minisection{Memory Management and Disk Swapping.} To fully utilize the constrained memory resources on hetero-SoC, we implement a kernel-level garbage collector, which tracks each kernel's lifecycle and reclaims the memory (including internal buffers and accelerator-specific instructions) of inactive kernels.
-Targeting personal agents on personal devices, our proposed methods and evaluations assume moderate workload density without exceeding available RAM.
-In case of memory insufficiency, we can selectively offload KV cache and/or model weights to flash storage, instead of blind swapping controlled by OS.
-Such offloading techniques are orthogonal to this work and can augment our system with reference to existing solutions~\cite{flexgen} in the future.

-\minisection{Interaction with Interception.} Prefix caching~\cite{sglang} is a common technique in LLM interceptions (e.g., multi-turn dialogue), where the KV cache of historical context remains in memory for later reuse. \sys provides a basic in-memory option for each request.
-A more comprehensive approach is to budget the overhead among discard (then recompute), keep, or offload to slower memory~\cite{infercept} based on the underlying system, which can be seamlessly integrated into \sys.

-\minisection{Synchronization Cost Minimization.} The scheduling implementation must be lightweight to avoid becoming a bottleneck.
-We achieve low scheduling latency through lock-free queue implementations using atomic operations and pre-computed scheduling tables for common scenarios.
-Based on the kernel runtime annotation and estimation, we can optimize work dispatch to minimize the idleness waiting for NPU-iGPU barriers.